GitGuardian/src-fingerprint/README.md

-# git-users-extractor
+# src-fingerprint

 ## Introduction

-The purpose of this package is to extract all git user information of your developers from your hosted source version control system
+The purpose of this package is to extract some git related information (all files sha, also commits sha) from your hosted source version control system

 It supports 3 main on premise version control service: